wilsonrc/Android-Learning-Resources/README.md

 - [Developing Android Apps](https://www.udacity.com/course/new-android-fundamentals--ud851) This course blends theory and practice to help you build great apps the right way.
 - [Advanced Android App Development](https://www.udacity.com/course/advanced-android-app-development--ud855) In this course, you will learn how to make your app production-ready by developing a variety of different sample apps, each designed to showcase advanced capabilities of the Android platform, including fragments, widgets, media playback, and testing.
 - [Android Code Path](https://guides.codepath.com/android) Central crowdsourced resource for complete and up-to-date practical Android developer guides for any topic.
+- [Developing Android Apps with Kotlin](https://www.udacity.com/course/developing-android-apps-with-kotlin--ud9012) Learn to architect and develop Android apps in the Kotlin programming language using industry-proven tools and libraries.

 ### Activities